CU-NESS/distpy/README.txt

 Class: DistributionSet
 Signature: DistributionSet(distribution_tuples=[])
 Description: The DistributionSet class allows for an unordered set of Distribution objects which can be defined in transformed space and can be drawn from and evaluated simultaneously.
 The initialization argument distribution_tuples should be a list of tuples, tup, that could be individually passed to the add_distribution method (see below) through distribution_set.add_distribution(*tup).
 The DistributionSet class can also be initialized with no arguments, in which case the user can add distributions one at a time using the add_distribution method below.
 The parameters are referred to through string names because no indexing is implied in inputs and outputs (both are dictionaries).
 Method add_distribution(distribution, params, transforms=None): Adds a distribution to the set, defined in the given transformed space. params should be a sequence of strings of length distribution.numparams, which is used to define the names of the parameters of this DistributionSet.
-When accepting inputs or putting out outputs, this DistributionSet uses dictionaries whose keys are these strings. transforms should be something that can be cast to a TransformList of length distribution.numparams using the cast_to_transform_list function described above in the distpy.transform submodule.
+When accepting inputs or putting out outputs, this DistributionSet uses dictionaries whose keys are these strings. transforms should be something that can be cast to a TransformList of length distribution.numparams using the TransformList.cast function described above in the distpy.transform submodule.
 If no transforms are given, then the distribution takes inputs and puts out outputs points that are in the same space in which the corresponding distribution is defined.
 Method find_distribution(parameter): When given a string name in the parameter argument, this method returns a tuple of the form (distribution, index, transform) where distribution is the Distribution object describing this parameter, index is the integer number (starting at 0) of the given parameter in the distribution, and transform is the Transform object defining the space in which Distribution inputs or outputs the parameter.
 Method __getitem__(parameter): Magic method alias of find_distribution above that allows for square bracket indexing when searching.
 Method delete_distribution(parameter): Deletes the distribution describing the given parameter (this also deletes the distribution of other parameters which share a Distribution object with this one).